christopher-cialone/python_hackers/README.md

 ### Code examples & projects by Christopher Cialone

-#### This is a series of programs intended for educational purposes in the field of Newwork Security using the Python 3.
+#### This is a series of programs intended for educational purposes in the field of Network Security using the Python3.
-#### Projects geared towards Ethical Hacking and Bug Bounties and Unit Testing
+#### This Project is geared towards <Ethical Hacking and Bug Bounties and Penetration Testing